 Your liability and your risk

 Selling physical products carries real risk: a faulty item, a safety recall, a supplier who doesn't deliver after you've paid.
 A company limits your personal exposure, which is reassuring once stock orders and supplier credit get large.
+Limited liability isn't a substitute for cover, though, so it's worth pairing it with the right policies: see our rundown of limited company insurance for ecommerce sellers, and if your work ever takes you onto a client's premises, the same principles behind public liability insurance for builders apply to any business that could cause harm to a third party.

 Your admin load goes up